Fit To Fly Certificate

 How far in Advance should I request my fit-to-fly letter?

 Generally, the earlier you apply for a fit-to-fly the better.
 However it is essential to check with your particular airline for their specific requirements, as some airlines may require the letter to be completed within 6 days of the booked flight, while others allow several weeks.
-Our service is quick and guaranteed within the advertised time-frame, so you can plan your travel with peace of mind.
+Our service is quick and subject to clinical assessment within the advertised time-frame, so you can plan your travel with peace of mind.

 Can you complete a specific form required by airline?